ttsuki/nanonzip/README.md

 nano𝒏zip
 ========

-A study for simple unzip program with zlib/bzip2.
+A study for simple unzip program (with optional zlib/bzip2).

 for zip files as game application assets bundle.